Crewe railway station: London & North Western Railway

-In 1846 the GJR merged with the London and Birmingham to form the London and North Western Railway Company, which until its demise in 1923 was the largest company in the world.
-The new company extended the existing lines to Holyhead, the Warrington line to Lancaster and Carlisle, the Manchester line to Leeds, and built the new Crewe and Shrewsbury Railway to Shrewsbury to join the joint GWR owned Shrewsbury and Hereford Railway, which provided connections to South Wales.
+In 1846, the GJR merged with the London and Birmingham to form the London and North Western Railway Company which, until its demise in 1923, was the largest company in the world.
+The new company extended the existing lines to Holyhead, the Warrington line to Lancaster and Carlisle, and the Manchester line to Leeds; it built the new Crewe and Shrewsbury Railway to Shrewsbury to join the joint GWR owned Shrewsbury and Hereford Railway, which provided connections to South Wales.
 The North Staffordshire Railway built a line from Stoke-on-Trent, joining the LNWR from the South East.
 Crewe was the centre of a wide-ranging railway network, and freight-handling facilities grew up to the south of the station.

-To cope with the increase of traffic, the station was rebuilt in 1867 (according to WH Chaloner), the buildings facing each other on the present platforms 5 and 6 dating from this time, and built under the supervision of William Baker.
+To cope with the increase of traffic, the station was rebuilt in 1867 (according to WH Chaloner); the buildings facing each other on the present platforms 5 and 6 date from this time and were built under the supervision of William Baker.
 The listing by English Heritage describes them as: mirrored design with bowed projections for the platform inspectors' offices, the 'greybeard' keystones and vivid polychromy ... one of the best pieces of mid-C19 platform architecture designed anywhere on the LNWR network, and as rare surviving examples nationally of buildings of a major junction station of this period.

-At the same time the works was redeveloped and enlarged and the town also enlarged under the leadership of John Ramsbottom, a Stockport man who had become Locomotive Superintendent.
+At the same time, the works was redeveloped and enlarged, and the town also enlarged under the leadership of John Ramsbottom, a Todmorden man who had become locomotive superintendent.
 Locomotive construction, hitherto divided with Wolverton (on the London and Birmingham Railway) was concentrated at Crewe.
 Ramsbottom also built a steelworks, the first in the world to make large-scale use of the Bessemer process, as only the LNWR required enough steel to keep a Bessemer plant continuously occupied.
 He also introduced mass-production techniques, whereby as many parts as possible were identical between one engine and another.

-Ramsbottom retired in 1871 and was succeeded by the legendary Frank Webb, a colourful and controversial figure who was known as 'The Uncrowned King of Crewe'.
+Ramsbottom retired in 1871 and was succeeded by the legendary Frank Webb, a colourful and controversial figure who was known as The Uncrowned King of Crewe.